dmighty007/Learnings/Utility/Hierarchical_Clustering/README.md

 ## Author

-This script was developed by [Your Name].
+This script was developed by Me.
 Please feel free to reach out for any questions or improvements.

 Enjoy analyzing your MD simulation data using hierarchical clustering!